 Planning committees and other meetings

 The Government has introduced regulations to allow committee meetings to be held remotely.
-We are considering the issues from technology to the capacity and availability of staff to run these meetings during this time of crisis, and it is hoped virtual planning committee meetings will commence shortly.
+We have successfully held “virtual” planning committee meetings with public engagement for our Strategic Planning Board, Northern Planning Committee and Southern Planning Committee.
+This process will be kept under review.
 Please monitor the Council Meetings pages for more up to date information.